 Jenny too got up from her chair and their conversation was forced to end right there.
 They then parted ways, both in disagreement but happy at least it was a step in the right direction.

-‘Go meet Sister now,’ a colleague sounded.
+‘Go meet Sister now,’ an alerted colleague sounded, watching the events.

 ‘Hey,’ Daniel called out.

-Jenny sped off.
+Jenny sped off, ignoraning.

 ‘Hey!’
 Daniel ran after her.
 She was distressed, and he noticed the gauze on her finger.